 People with diabetes or pre-diabetes know how it can be difficult to control their blood sugar levels.
 Many people go through years of trying out several foods, to see what works for them which can be distressing and cumbersome.Making a few key changes to your diet helps improve blood sugar control and reduces the risk of diabetes and its related complications.

 Some foods can cause massive spikes in glucose levels, while others help in lowering it.
-If you can determine what foods are good for you, it can help start a new approach to eating.
+If you can determine what foods are good for you by taking The Food Sensitivity Test, it can help start a new approach to eating.

 Choose foods with a low glycemic index (GI) score, a value below 55 or lower.
 These are the foods that will help you manage your blood glucose.

 Based on scientific findings, here are the 20 foods to lower blood sugar: